jimasp/behave-vsc/CONTRIBUTING.md

 ---
 ### General
 - ***This extension is currently in pre-release.
 Feel free to raise an issue, but pull requests are unlikely to be accepted until we reach Release v1.0.0 due to code volatility.*** You should also hold off forking before v1.0.0, or make sure to merge down updates.
-- Before starting any development, please make sure to fully read through the [README](README.md) as well as this document.
-It may save you some pain and/or solve your issue.
+- Before starting any development, please make sure to fully read through both the [README](README.md) and this document.
+It may save you some development pain and/or solve your issue.
 - If you are going to be developing/debugging this extension, then disable the installed (marketplace) version of the extension.
 Leaving the extension enabled while debugging the extension can cause confusing side-effects via background execution.
 - If you want to contribute to the extension, read through everything below, then fork the repo, make your changes, and submit a pull request.
 - This code is under the MIT licence (i.e. you are free to fork it and do your own thing as long as the [LICENSE](LICENSE.txt) is included), but please do contribute bug fix PRs to the [original repo](https://github.com/jimasp/behave-vsc).
-- Fixes > Features.
+- Fixes are great.
+New features will be considered, but see [Design principles](#Design-Principles).

 ---
 ### Development environment setup for extension development: